 A secular shift to urbanisation is fuelling demand for residential accommodation, this structural demand trend is most pronounced in larger cities.
 The convenience of city living as a consequence of the evolution of smart cities, changes in lifestyle to being more experiential (preferences for travel are ranked higher than apartment ownership) than previously, and a more flexible approach to locality of working, only part explain the drivers of this change.
 The secular growth in urbanisation is leading to an ever increasing demand for rental housing stock.

-Putting it together, our portfolio by sector allocation:
+Putting it together, the portfolio by sector allocation:

 Real Estate & Infrastructure Sector Allocation